mozilla/ichnaea/docs/api/geolocate.rst

 * If either the GeoIP or location area fallbacks where used to determine the response, an additional fallback key will be returned in the response.

+* The considerIp field has the same purpose as the fallbacks/ipf field.
+  It was introduced into the GLS API later on and we continue to support both, with the fallbacks section taking precedence.

 Response
 --------